Why You Should Stop Eating Whey Protein | Whey Protein Substitute

 When sports and exercise science became more developed through the late 1900s, the general population began to learn what bodybuilders already knew — that taking protein directly after working out can encourage the growth of muscle mass.
 However, your body is a complex machine and building muscle isn’t as easy as protein in, muscle out.

 Although whey is commonly accepted as one of the best muscle building supplements, there’s evidence to support that it may not be as effective as it’s touted to be.
-Even if you’re more concerned about your general health than building muscle, whey powder isn’t the magic pill you may believe it to be.
+Even if you’re more concerned about your general health than building muscle, whey protein powder isn’t the magic pill you may believe it to be.

-If you want to find out why consuming whey powder might be counter-productive to your fitness goals, keep reading.
+If you want to find out why consuming whey protein powder might be counter-productive to your fitness goals, keep reading.
 We’ll also discuss the best alternatives that you can take if you want to find another supplement to replace the convenience of whey.

 When Did People Start Consuming Whey?